Salt for Svanetia: Production

 Svanetia was an underdeveloped region, and thus Soviet planners tried to make it a showcase of Soviet modernization during the first five-year plan between 1928 and 1932.
 During this time roads were built, an air service was established and industries such as mining and lumbering were developed.
 It was against this background of Svanetia as a showcase of Soviet modernization that Salt for Svanetia was produced.

 Inspired by a tour of the Caucasus, the writer and journalist Sergei Tretyakov wrote a newspaper article that gave Kalatozov the idea for the film.
 Tretyakov then wrote a script for Kalatozov, and shooting began in the village of Ushguli in Upper Svanetia.
 Originally the film was planned to be a fictional feature film, but ultimately Viktor Shklovsky edited the footage Kalatozov had shot in Svanetia into a documentary film.
 The authenticity of some scenes has been disputed by the Svan people who deny that some of the customs shown have ever existed.
 The cinematography of Mikhail Kalatozov and the cinematographer Shalva Gegelashvili has been described as expressionistic due to its use of dramatic shadows, silhouettes against a dramatic skyline and Dutch angles.

 Responses

 After the film was finished it was criticized by Stalinist authorities as being unbalanced and unfair towards Svanetia.
 It was claimed that the director was too fascinated by the backwardness and superstition of Svanetia, and only superficially interested in socialist modernization.
 Kalatozov fell out of favor, culminating in a ban of his next film Nail in the Boot and a denunciation of his script on Imam Shamil.

 Despite the negative immediate reaction, Salt for Svanetia has been praised by film historians and other film directors.
 The Russian film director Andrei Tarkovsky called it an "amazing film".
 The American film historian Jay Leyda described it as a "masterpiece" and "the most powerful documentary film I have ever seen".
+In a 2012 poll of film critics by Tbilisi Intermedia, Salt for Svanetia was listed third among the 12 best films of Georgian cinema.